-237 Section 11 - Mileage
+239 Section 13 - Mileage

-Employees required to use their personal automobile for Employer business will be reimbursed according to the Employer's current policy on mileage reimbursement.
+240 Employees required to use their personal automobile for Employer business will be reimbursed according to the Employer's current policy on mileage reimbursement.

-239 Section 12 - Bilingual Pay
+241 Section 14 - Bilingual Pay

-- As of the date of ratification of this Agreement, Level 1 of the current bilingual program will be eliminated and no longer apply to employees in the bargaining unit. - Also, the current voluntary program will cease on the date of ratification of this Agreement with the following exception: Employees who are current participants in the voluntary LMP bilingual program and who are classified as a Level II will continue as participants of the bilingual program until such time as the Employer creates an appropriate assessment tool to determine the necessary skill level required of an employee to provide therapy in a foreign language.
-Provided the current participant in the bilingual program passes the assessment in a language required by the Employer for a given work site, he/she shall continue to receive the bilingual differential and may provide therapy in the assessed language. - Incumbents in bilingual required or bilingual preferred positions as of the date of ratification of this Agreement will continue with the requirements of those positions as they were posted. - Except for employees in the current voluntary program or in positions posted as bilingual required or preferred as outlined above, neither the Employer nor its agents will direct any employee to use his/her language skills in any interaction with a patient unless he/she has passed an assessment of language skills unique to this bargaining unit and specific to providing therapy.
-The assessment tool and skill level will be determined and developed by the Employer.

-- The Employer, as needed, may prospectively designate new positions as bilingual positions in any language determined by the Employer, post these positions and fill them in accordance with the Agreement. - Because the skill level required of an employee to offer therapy in a foreign language exceeds the normal skill level required in a medical clinic or hospital setting, 1) Grandfathered employees who have successfully passed the bilingual test and 2) Successful applicants for the bilingual positions will receive a differential of one dollar (\$1.00) for all compensated hours.
+- Incumbents in bilingual required or bilingual preferred positions as of the date of ratification of this Agreement will continue with the requirements of those positions as they were posted. - Neither the Employer nor its agents will direct any employee to use his/her/their language skills in any interaction with a patient unless he/she has passed an assessment of language skills unique to this bargaining unit and specific to providing therapy.
+In the event that the established language assessment tool is changed, the Employer will meet and discuss such changes with the Union.
+The assessment tool and skill level will be determined and developed by the Employer. - The Employer, as needed, may prospectively designate new positions as bilingual positions in any language determined by the Employer, post these positions and fill them in accordance with the Agreement. - Because the skill level required of an employee to offer therapy in a foreign language exceeds the normal skill level required in a medical clinic or hospital setting, the differential for 1) Grandfathered employees who have successfully passed the bilingual test and 2) Successful applicants for the bilingual positions will receive a differential of one dollar and fifty cents (\$1.50) for all compensated hours.